Coffee Chat with SMCM Published Alumni

-- Kepp polishing and updating your resume.
+- Keep polishing and updating your resume.

 - Utilize social media outlets to establish an online presence, but make sure you keep it professional.

-- Apply for internships or other professional opportunities for credit or pay during the academic year and/or Summer.
+- Apply for internships or other professional opportunities for credit or pay during the academic year and/or summer.

 - Attend programs, talk with your academic advisor, and review resources to learn about graduate/professional school and the application process.

-- Research graduate programs using various online resources and develop a preliminary list by the end of Spring semester.
+- Research graduate programs using various online resources and develop a preliminary list by the end of spring semester.
 Note deadlines for applications.